whoshotdk/KSPPilotNotes/README.md

 Download and extract the ZIP file, then place the PilotNotes/ folder found in GameData/ into your KSP GameData/ folder.

+## Important notes

+PilotNotes will only display vessel descriptions for vessels that have an originating .craft file saved to disk.

 ## Thanks

 With many thanks to the kind people at IRC channel #kspmodders who helped me overcome some bugs;